All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 Iva is flamboyant, like Mr. 2 Bon Clay, and has a habit of panicking, then saying the opposite of what he said earlier.
 He is very proud of being a transvestite and of the people he ruled over in a hidden level of Impel Down, even expressing his ideals about it, and doesn't care if anyone disagrees with his views.
-In fact, he has made enemies of people who were furious that spreading this view had affected them personally, but doesn't seem to care about that either, and dealt with it in his own, unique way.
+In fact, he has made enemies of people who are furious at how spreading his view has affected them personally, but doesn't seem to care about that either, and deals with them in his own, unique way.

 - Agent Peacock: The most flamboyant character in the story and one of the most badass.
 He fought with Bartholomew Kuma evenly and curb-stomps people with a wink.

 - Attractive Bent-Gender: While damn weird-looking as a man, his female form is both attractive and well endowed.
 You know it's true.

 - Authority Equals Asskicking: Don't let Iva's body or weird habits fool you, this Revolutionary is as deadly as they come and is not shy from getting his hands dirty.

 - Beam Spam: Can't think of another way to describe his ultimate attack, Galaxy Wink.